jdblischak/r-intermediate-altmetrics/04-import-data.md

 > * Import tabular data
 > * Inspect objects
 > * Explain the different types of data in R
+> * Explore data with basic summary statistics and visualizations

 Using the Unix shell, we were able to obtain quick summaries of the data set.
 Importing the data into R will enable us more thoroughly analyze the data.